jgyy/symfony-2-sql/README.md

 - Your functions should not quit unexpectedly (segmentation fault, bus error, double free, etc) apart from undefined behaviors.
 If this happens, your project will be considered non functional and will receive a 0 during the evaluation.
 - We encourage you to create test programs for your project even though this work won't have to be submitted and won't be graded.
 - Submit your work to your assigned git repository.
 Only the work in the git repository will be graded.

+## Chapter III: Day-specific rules

+- Use both annotations and configuration files for defining routes.
+- Use controller-defined form types.
+- Each displayed page must be properly formatted and should contain DocType, and HTML tags like `html`, `body`, `head`.
+- The server used for this day is the one integrated in Symfony.
+It should be started and stopped using Symfony console commands.
+- Only explicit request URLs should render a page without error.
+The not configured URLs should generate a 404 error.
+- The requested URLs should work with and without trailing slash.
+E.g: both `/ex00` and `/ex00/` must work
+- For solving each exercise, you will have to use only SQL, only ORM or both of them.
+If this condition is not met, no points will be given for your solution.
+- Each exercise has to have its own table inside the database.
+- The naming of database table should be explicit and correctly given.
+Eg: if you want to create a table for a model called Person, the database table should be named persons.

+If no other explicit information is displayed, you must assume the following versions of languages:
+- PHP - Symfony LTS
+- HTML 5
+- CSS 3

+## Exercise 00: Database table with SQL

+Turn-in directory: `ex00/`
+Files to turn in: Files and folder from your application
+Allowed functions: All methods

+This exercise will help you learn the basic of SQL usage inside of Symfony framework.
+The requirements of this exercise are simple:

+- Work within the default application bundle
+- Create the SQL query which will create a new table inside the database
+- Configure database connection
+- Create route which will call the generation of table
+- No ORM is allowed in this exercise
+- The structure of the table should correspond to the given one

+The result of this exercise has to be a page which contains a button/link to create the database table and a success/error message regarding the result of the creation.

+The database table structure is the following:
+- id - integer - primary key
+- username - string - unique
+- name - string
+- email - string - unique
+- enable - boolean
+- birthdate - datetime
+- address - long text

+The call to create table should not fail in case the table is already created.

+## Exercise 01: Database table with ORM

+Turn-in directory: `ex01/`
+Files to turn in: Files and folder from your application
+Allowed functions: All methods

+After introducing SQL with Symfony, it's time to move to ORM (Object relational mapping).
+In this exercise, you will have to create the same table as in Exercise 00.
+The requirements of this exercise are simple:

+- Work within the default application bundle
+- Create the corresponding entity to the required structure
+- Create route which will call the generation of table
+- No SQL is allowed in this exercise
+- The structure of the table should correspond to the given one